top of page

 optometrist at work

 If you have a routine eye exam or need prescription eyeglasses or contact lenses, you can see an optometrist.
-They can provide comprehensive eye care services, including vision testing and prescribing corrective eyewear and lenses.
+They can provide eye care services, including vision testing and prescribing corrective eyewear and lenses.

 Opticians